-Tile cache supports fast visualization of large datasets using a collection of pre-drawn, static tiles at different resolutions.
-They can be generated from either mosaic datasets or raster datasets, but they only support three-band, eight-bit natural color or elevation data, and don't support dynamic mosaicking or raster functions—that's what makes caching appropriate for static imagery that doesn't change often, like basemaps.
-For organizations that need to share static imagery quickly and efficiently, serving cached image tiles is often a good solution.
+A tile cache is a data structure that supports fast visualization of large datasets using a collection of predrawn, static tiles at a variety of resolutions.
+They can be generated from either mosaic datasets or raster datasets, but they only support three-band, eight-bit natural color or elevation data, and don't support dynamic mosaicking or raster functions.
+This makes caching appropriate for static imagery that doesn't change often, like basemaps.
+For organizations that need to share static imagery quickly and efficiently, serving cached image tiles is recommended.

-You can publish tile cache regardless of your ArcGIS deployment—with ArcGIS Pro, ArcGIS Image for ArcGIS Online, ArcGIS Image Server, or ArcGIS Image Dedicated.
+You can generate tile caches with ArcGIS Pro, ArcGIS Online, ArcGIS Image Server, or ArcGIS Image Dedicated.

 - Run Generate Tile Cache Tiling Scheme to define the tiling grid and image format.